exercism/v3/languages/ruby/reference/implementing-a-concept-exercise.md

                 └── <NAME>_test.rb
 </pre>

-## Step 1: adding track-specific files
+## Step 1: adding code files

-These files are specific to the Ruby track:
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following Ruby code files must be created (not necessarily in this order):

 - `<NAME>.rb`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `<NAME>_test.rb`: the test suite.
 - `.meta/example.rb`: an example implementation that passes all the tests.

-## Step 2: adding common files
+## Step 2: adding documentation files

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].